maarten-pennings/howto/c64mempart/readme.md

 > I have the KCS power cartridge.
 I features a `DLOAD`.
 That seems to do a "FAST-LOAD,8,1" so do not use it.

+After A1 is loaded, fix e.g. line 1 to identify it as user program 2.
+Run it.
+Write down the layout pointers.
+Hit
+`0` to go to A0.
+Update A0, to have the correct pointers for A2.

+## File content

 The image below shows the hex dump of A1 (version V3).
+What is special about this file is that it is saved with BASICs `SAVE`, but the `TXTTAB` address was not $0800 but $1000.
+BASIC can handle that.

+What is even more astonishing is that when `LOAD`ing this program in a partition not starting at $1000, BASIC patches the line-link addresses of the program.

+Here is a quick analysis.
 - First two bytes form $1001, the load address (`TXTTAB`).
 - The next two bytes form $1009, the link to the next line.
 - Bytes 5 and 6 form $0064, or line number 100.